Sanjin22/To_Do_List/README.md

 ## Overview
 This is a To-Do List web application that allows you to manage your tasks.
 You can create two types of lists: one for your daily tasks and another for work-related tasks.
 You can add, delete, and mark tasks as done.
 The daily tasks list also displays the current date and day of the week.

-The project is built using HTML, CSS, JavaScript, Node.js, and Express.js.
+The project is built using HTML, CSS, JavaScript, Node.js, Express.js and EJS.
 It utilizes the body-parser middleware to extract data from user input and store it on the server.

 ## Features
 Create two different lists: one for daily tasks and one for work tasks.